 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The research programme at Bristol is characterised by an expanding range of exciting subject areas.
-Research in the School of Earth Sciences encourages interdisciplinary collaboration between its five research groups, which in turn nurtures revolutionary research.
+Research in the School of Earth Sciences encourages interdisciplinary collaboration between its six research groups, which in turn nurtures revolutionary research.

 The Geochemistry group uses fundamental chemical techniques to understand natural processes on a range of temporal and spatial scales.
 This can be from single atoms on mineral surfaces and the environmental geochemistry of the modern Earth to the large-scale chemical structure of planets and the birth of the solar system.
 The group has considerable expertise in isotopic measurements, spectroscopy and first-principles calculations.

 Geophysics uses physical properties of the solid Earth to measure structure and processes on scales from the single crystal to the entire planet.
 Members of the Bristol Geophysics group use gravity, seismic and satellite data to image the Earth in a variety of different contexts.
 These include the Earth's core, mantle and tectonic processes, volcanoes, oil and gas reservoirs and mines.